 Aspireship: What surprised you the most about the course and content?

-Jasper: What surprised me the most about the Aspireship course was that the quality of the content was definitely not “free grade!”
+Jasper: What surprised me the most about the course was the quality of the content!
 When I started watching and learning, the specificity and honesty of the content blew me away.

 Aspireship: What was your favorite takeaway from the program?

 Jasper: Hands down, this is the best program I came across, with an amazing team who is literally there every step of the way!
 I loved that everyone I talked to was always professional, timely, personable and a total joy to work with!